lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 | --------- | --------- | -------------------------------- |
 | `name`    | `string`  | The name of the field to update. |
 | `value`   | `unknown` | The value to set.                |

+### `isReadonly`

+A reactive boolean that reflects the `readonly` prop.
+Used by `form-field` to cascade readonly state to underlying controls.
+Not intended for direct consumer use.

 ## Styling hooks